 So what can you do instead?
-No sunscreen is 100% safe for marine environments and there’s no legal definition of what ‘reef-safe’ means, but among top recommended brands are Badger, Thinksport and Raw Elements*.
+No sunscreen is 100% safe for marine environments and there’s no legal definition of what ‘reef-safe’ means, but among top recommended brands are Tropic, Thinksport and Raw Elements*.
 Look for mineral sunscreens which contain non-nano (which means larger particles) zinc oxide and titanium dioxide – they form a barrier on your skin rather than being absorbed.
 And choose water resistant versions so less washes off your skin.

 It’s also a good idea to avoid spray sunscreens, because a lot more of the product goes into the air and the environment with a spray than if you’re rubbing in a lotion.
 Or the easiest, safest way to reduce your sunscreen use is to cover up with a t-shirt in the ocean instead.